 The virion RNA is infectious and serves as both the genome and viral messenger RNA.
-The genomic RNA encodes a large replication polyprotein which is cleaved.
-The capsid protein is translated from a 3’-coterminal subgenomic RNA.
-There are additional ORFs in some genera.
+The virion RNA is infectious and serves as both the genome and viral messenger RNA.
+The ORF1 encodes a polyprotein whichis expressed by leaky scanning.
+The capsid protein is translated from a subgenomic RNA.

 - Virus penetrates into the host cell.

 - Uncoating, and release of the viral genomic RNA into the cytoplasm.

 - The viral RNA is translated to produce the protein necessary for RNA synthesis (replication and transcription).